 Find relevant reading, research, and resources about gifted adults below.
-Be sure to log into the discussion for relevant discussions.
+Be sure to log into the Facebook group for relevant discussions.
 You can also find additional resources on gifted women, the latest gifted research, and the latest gifted news.
 The blog also has relevant materials for gifted adults.

 Are you a gifted adult?

 Scroll through and see how many of these resonate with you.
 (Not all gifted adults resonate with all statements, but you'll likely see yourself in several of these!)

 The Gifted Challenge

 Gifted can be a misnomer and imply that being gifted is always good.
 The reality is that we know there are challenges that gifted adults face.